halbich/AdventurePluginDev/Documentation/custom/development_documentation.md

 * The example implementations of presenters are not included in the plugin, they are a part of the template.

     * Reason: If not using our examples, they would clutter the project needlessly.
-Right now they are available only in a template if a user need them.
+Right now they are available only in a template if a user needs them.

-    * Looking back: This caused to problems and it should make the plugin easier to use, as it does not have superfluous blueprint assets when not using a template.
+    * Looking back: This caused no problems and it should make the plugin easier to use, as it does not have superfluous blueprint assets when not using a template.

 # Future work

 While the plugin has a lot of features, it still has a lot less features than for example Adventure Creator for Unity.
-In the ideal end product, the designers could create a complete 2D or 3D game in this plugin without code and with as few blueprints as possible.
+In the ideal end product, the designers could create a complete 2D or 3D game in this plugin without any code and with as few blueprints as possible.
 That is still a long way off, so we can still work on that.
 There are also ways how the plugin could be made more user friendly.

 So, in no particular order, here are some ways how the plugin still be improved, though the list is in no way exhaustive: